cornell/summary/PITCHME.md

 ```

 Note:
-Because an IIFE is just a function, and functions create variable scope, using an IIFE in this fashion is often used to declare variables that won’t affect the surrounding code outside the IIFE:
+Because an IIFE is just a function, and functions create variable scope,
+using an IIFE in this fashion is often used to declare variables that won’t affect the surrounding code outside the IIFE

+---
 ```js
     var a = 42;
     (function IIFE(){